Press enter to see results or esc to cancel.

 To apply for a long-stay visa for South Korea, you must first locate your consulate within the United States.
 Appointments can usually be scheduled online for each consulate.

 More details about different types of visas can be found on the official consulate websites.
-General Requirements for long-stay visas of all types include the following:
+General requirements for long-stay visas of all types include the following:

 • Passport